Galileo-Galilei/kedro-mlflow/docs/source/03_experiment_tracking/01_experiment_tracking/04_version_models.md

 **For ``MlflowModelTrackingDataset``**

 During save, a model object from node output is logged to mlflow using ``log_model`` function of the specified ``flavor``.
-It is logged in the `run_id` run if specified and if there is no active run, else in the currently active mlflow run.
-If the `run_id` is specified and there is an active run, the saving operation will fail.
+It is logged as a ``LoggedModel`` mlflow object, and eventually (this will actually always happen if you are using the `kedro run` command, because the `MlflowHook` creates a new run before each pipeline run) linked to your currently active mlflow run.
+If the `model_uri` is specified, the saving operation will fail.
 Consequently it will **never be possible to save in a specific mlflow run_id** if you launch a pipeline with the `kedro run` command because the `MlflowHook` creates a new run before each pipeline run.

-During load, the model is retrieved from the ``run_id`` if specified, else it is retrieved from the mlflow active run.
-If there is no mlflow active run, the loading fails.
-This will never happen if you are using the `kedro run` command, because the `MlflowHook` creates a new run before each pipeline run.
+During load, the model is retrieved from the ``model_uri`` if specified, else the previously saved is reloaded.

 **For ``MlflowModelLocalFileSystemDataset``**